Lawlzee/RoR2Shaders/Assets/RoR2Shaders/README.md

 # RoR2 Shaders

 This mod adds custom shaders to Risk of Rain 2.

-Currently, only a grayscale shader is available.
+You can edit the configuration in `Settings > Mod Options > RoR2Shaders`.
+All configurations can be adjusted at any time, even in the middle of a run.

 [Changelog](https://thunderstore.io/package/Lawlzee/RoR2Shaders/changelog/)